Luann00/Luann00/README.md

 ### 👋 About Me
 Welcome to my GitHub page!

-I'm an ambitious Master's student in Information Systems at the University of Cologne, currently in my second semester.
-Since mid-2023, I've been working as a software engineering working student, with a focus on frontend development using Vue.
+I'm an ambitious Master's student in Information Systems at the University of Cologne and currently in my second semester.
+Since July 2024, I've been working as a software engineering working student, with a focus on frontend development using Vue.

 I’m driven by a love for solving real problems with code and for continuously expanding my knowledge.